bmaurice98/Live-Chat/README.md

 ### ReactJS

-- ReactJS is the front-end framework.
+- ReactJS is the frontend framework.
 Used for building the components of a page.
 Everything the User sees is made through ReactJS.

 - Reusable component (effective in component that are shown in abundance on a page)